-Learn core concepts of data collection and its management.
-Topics include collecting data ethically from different sources, assessing data quality, learning techniques to clean, process, and store the data while maintaining privacy and security.
-Students will research real world examples, using common statistical software and produce reports and presentations.
-Prerequisite: DA 310 with a C or better, or permission of the instructor.
+Learn concepts of data collection and management.
+Topics include collecting data ethically from different sources, assessing data quality, learning techniques to clean, process, and store big data while maintaining privacy and security.
+Students research real-world examples, using cloud techniques and common statistical software to produce reports and presentations.
+Prerequisite: Admission to the BAS Data Analysis and Management program and BUSIT 103 with a C or better; or admission in the BAS IST Artificial Intelligence concentration; or permission of the instructor.

 After completing this class, students should be able to:

 - Utilize data management to enable analysis and insights

 - Evaluate the merits of cloud computing and big data storage to select an appropriate data handling method

 - Establish data pipelines and recommend approaches for connecting external data sets to an internal data solution